activeloopai/deeplake/README.md

 <details>
   <summary><b> Dataset Licenses</b></summary>

-Hub users may have access to a variety of publicly available datasets.
+Deep Lake users may have access to a variety of publicly available datasets.
 We do not host or distribute these datasets, vouch for their quality or fairness, or claim that you have a license to use the datasets.
 It is your responsibility to determine whether you have permission to use the datasets under their license.

-If you're a dataset owner and do not want your dataset to be included in this library, please get in touch through a [GitHub issue](https://github.com/activeloopai/Hub/issues/new).
+If you're a dataset owner and do not want your dataset to be included in this library, please get in touch through a [GitHub issue](https://github.com/activeloopai/deeplake/issues/new).
 Thank you for your contribution to the ML community!

 </details>

 <details>
   <summary><b> Usage Tracking</b></summary>

 By default, we collect usage data using Bugout (here's the [code](https://github.com/activeloopai/Hub/blob/853456a314b4fb5623c936c825601097b0685119/hub/__init__.py#L24) that does it).
-It does not collect user data other than anonymized IP address data, and it only logs the Hub library's own actions.
+It does not collect user data other than anonymized IP address data, and it only logs the Deep Lake library's own actions.
 This helps our team understand how the tool is used and how to build features that matter to you!
 After you register with Activeloop, data is no longer anonymous.
 You can always opt-out of reporting using the CLI command below, or by setting an environmental variable ```BUGGER_OFF``` to ```True```:

 ```
 activeloop reporting --off